GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/randomness/index.md

 - 5 and 2
 - 6 and 1

-Rolling 2 dice is actually the same as picking 2 number between 1 and 6 and sum them using this expression `RandomInRange(1, 6) + RandomInRange(1, 6)`.
+Rolling 2 dice is actually the same as picking 2 numbers between 1 and 6 and adding them together using this expression `RandomInRange(1, 6) + RandomInRange(1, 6)`.

 <!---
 TODO Create an example that compares visually different way of doing randomness.